 - Maintain prairie biodiversity - plants, mammals, birds, reptiles, insects, micro-organisms and amphibians all contribute to a healthy functioning ecosystem.

 - Help with pest control.
 Many species at risk consume large quantities of mosquitoes and grasshoppers.

 - Successful applicants will receive 100% of funds to cover project costs via a Stewardship Program.

 Attend a free workshop where you will be provided with a Saskatchewan Species at Risk Farm Program workbook, aerial images of your farm/ranch and an opportunity to complete a farm self-assessment and action plan.
 Your Action Plan will include Beneficial Management Practices (BMPs) implementation.
 All information will remain confidential.

-Contact Tracy Hansen - Saskatchewan Species at Risk Farm Program Coordinator for upcoming workshops in your area OR to set-up a workshop in your area.
+Contact Heather Peat Hamm - Saskatchewan Species at Risk Farm Program Coordinator for upcoming workshops in your area OR to set-up a workshop in your area.